Skip to content

 Each file becomes a table named after its filename: events.parquet becomes the events table.

-See File Sources reference for more details.
+See Files reference for more details.

 Terminal window

-# List all available source types
+# List all available connector types

-dinobase sources
+dinobase connectors

 # See what's actually connected and loaded